 What is Family Day Care?

-Educators are early childhood education and care professionals, registered with a family day care service such as Excellence In Care Scheme.
+Educators are qualified Early Childhood Providers and Care Professionals who are registered within a family day care service such as EIC.
+Our educators are devoted professionals who are passionately committed to providing an engaging, meaningful and loving environment.
 Our educators come from a variety of cultural backgrounds across metropolitan and regional areas.

 Family Day Care offers parents the assurance of a small group setting, offering a safe, stimulating and enjoyable environment for their children.
 We recognize and encourage the importance of children to learn through play and exploration.
 Our learning environments foster and support each child’s individual needs and abilities for a child to reach their full potential.

 Educators work with the coordination unit and parents to plan a stimulating routine for your child.
 Through activities such as storytelling, arts and crafts, singing, playing games and social interactions with other children, a schedule will be constructed that enhances learning and social skills.

 Educators are monitored, supported and trained by our qualified staff, working closely with the children, educators and families.
 Excellence In Care educators are required to: